luaenrique/language-detection-machine-learning/README.md

 ## Next Steps

-I am looking for ways to improve that algorithm the better as possible.
+I am looking for ways to improve that algorithm as better as possible.
 I have read about Stemming and Lemmatization and I will probably apply those concepts to a new version of this project.